tony-zhelonkin/R_GSEA_visualisations/README.md

 - `min.dotSize`: Minimum dot size in the plot (default: 2)
 - `sample_x_name`, `sample_y_name`: Names for the two samples (default: "Sample X" and "Sample Y")
-- `sortBy`: Method to sort pathways ("importance_score", "qvalue", "x", or "y") (default: "importance_score")
+- `sortBy`: Method to sort pathways ("importance_score", "qvalue", "x", or "y") (default: "importance_score") **Note!** Choosing the sorting method might be tricky, so just take an look to see what works best for your specific use case.
+The x and y methods sort either for x or y samples.
+The `qvalue` sorting usually looks the most awkward.
+The `importance_score` sorting is a multiply of `qvalue` and `GeneRatio` and so results in a visual hybrid sorting.

 #### Dependencies